EIHW/OnlinePersonalisationDMAR/README.md

 - Download the pamap2 dataset (recorded by Reiss and Stricker) https://archive.ics.uci.edu/ml/datasets/pamap2+physical+activity+monitoring
 - Unzip all data files in `data/pamap2/`
-- Run `pamap2/replication/run_experiment.py` to train the feature extractor in a loso manner.
-User-specific models and logs will be saved in the `models/` and runs/` directory.
+- Run `pamap2/model/run_experiment.py` to train the feature extractor.
+Models and logs will be saved in the `models/` and runs/` directory.
 - Run `pamap2/model/extract_features.py` to extract features with the deep feature extractor.
 Data will be stored in `data/pamap2/extracted_features/`
 - Run `pamap2/model/online_learning_experiment.py` to extract features with the deep feature extractor to run the experiments for online personalisation models.
 Result will be saved in `pamap2/results/`